Silverstein (band): I Am Alive in Everything I Touch (2015–2016)

 Silverstein began 2015 with a 10th anniversary tour in celebration of their 2005 sophomore album Discovering the Waterfront.
 The tour will be 38-dates from January through February across North America.

-The band's seventh studio album I Am Alive In Everything I Touch was released on 19 May 2015.
+The band's seventh studio album I Am Alive In Everything I Touch was released on May 19, 2015.
 Coinciding with the album's announcement, Silverstein released a music video for the track "A Midwestern State of Emergency."
-On 4 March the band released the second single from the album, Milestone, with a lyric video to accompany the release.
-On 16 March 2016, Silverstein released the third music video from the album, "The Continual Condition."
-Later, on 27 July 2016, they released a music video for "Toronto (Unabridged)".

 Dead Reflection (2016–2018)

-On 13 October 2016, Silverstein announced the streaming "Ghost" on SiriusXM.
-Later that day, they released the music video on YouTube and the song on iTunes.
-Silverstein said on social media that the upcoming studio album will be released in 2017.

-On 18 May 2017, Silverstein released the second single from the record, "Retrograde", as well as announced the track listing and title of the record, "Dead Reflection", which was released on 14 July 2017.

-Dead Reflection was released worldwide on 14 July 2017.
+On October 13, 2016, Silverstein announced the streaming "Ghost" on SiriusXM.
+Later that day, they released the music video on YouTube and the song on iTunes, stating on social media that the upcoming studio album will be released in 2017.
+On May 18, 2017, Silverstein released the second single from the record, "Retrograde", as well as announced the track listing and title of the record, "Dead Reflection", which was released on July 14, 2017.
+Dead Reflection was released worldwide on July 14, 2017.

 Redux: The First Ten Years and LIVE: When Broken 15 Easily Fixed (2018–2019)

 In late 2018, Silverstein embarked on the When Broken 15 Easily Fixed Tour, a tour celebrating the 15th anniversary of the band's debut album When Broken Is Easily Fixed by playing the album in its entirety plus a set of greatest hits.
-The tour would run throughout the US & Canada from 9 November 2018 to 31 January 2019 with support from Hawthorne Heights, As Cities Burn, and Capstan.
+The tour would run throughout the US & Canada from November 9, 2018, to January 31, 2019, with support from Hawthorne Heights, As Cities Burn, and Capstan.

-On 18 February 2019, Silverstein announced a retrospective album titled, Redux: The First Ten Years, which features newly recorded versions of selected songs from their first four studio albums.
-It was released on 12 April 2019.

-On 11 November 2019, Silverstein announced a live album, LIVE: When Broken 15 Easily Fixed, which features live versions of all ten tracks from the band's debut album When Broken Is Easily Fixed recorded throughout the band's When Broken 15 Easily Fixed Tour.
+On February 18, 2019, Silverstein announced a retrospective album titled, Redux: The First Ten Years, which features newly recorded versions of selected songs from their first four studio albums.
+It was released on April 12, 2019.
+On November 11, 2019, Silverstein announced a live album, LIVE: When Broken 15 Easily Fixed, which features live versions of all ten tracks from the band's debut album When Broken Is Easily Fixed recorded throughout the band's When Broken 15 Easily Fixed Tour.
 This marks the second self-released full-length album from Silverstein in 2019, after Redux: The First Ten Years.
-It was released on 29 November 2019.
+It was released on November 29, 2019.

 A Beautiful Place to Drown (2019–2020)

-On 27 June 2019, Silverstein released a new single featuring Beartooth's vocalist Caleb Shomo titled "Burn It Down".

-On January 8, 2020, Silverstein released another single titled "Infinite", featuring Underoath's clean vocalist/drummer Aaron Gillespie, along with the announcement of their next album.

-On March 3, 2020, the band released another new single titled "Madness", featuring Princess Nokia.

-A Beautiful Place to Drown was released on March 6, 2020.
+On June 27, 2019, Silverstein released a new single featuring Beartooth's vocalist Caleb Shomo titled "Burn It Down", followed by another single on January 8 titled "Infinite", featuring Underoath's clean vocalist/drummer Aaron Gillespie.
+On March 3, 2020, the band released another new single titled "Madness", featuring Princess Nokia, and A Beautiful Place to Drown was released on March 6, 2020.